-- 8.1 In relation to any TSS visa holders, as an Approved Sponsor, the Sponsor must satisfy: - its sponsorship obligations in the Migration Regulations, including where varied (if at all), as outlined in Schedule 5: - (b) any additional obligations imposed in accordance with subsection 140H(3) of the Migration Act specified in Schedule 6. - 8.2 The Sponsor must comply with Workplace Law, and immigration laws regulating employment of the Sponsor's sponsored Overseas Workers.
+ation to any TSS visa holders, as an Approved Sponsor, the Sponsor must satisfy:

+its sponsorship obligations in the Migration Regulations, including where varied (if at all), as outline in Schedule 5;

+any additional obligations imposed in accordance with subsection 140H(3) of the Migration Act specified in Schedule 6. - (b) - 8.2 The Sponsor must comply with Workplace Law, and immigration laws regulating employment of the Sponsor's sponsored Overseas Workers.